github/developer.github.com/content/webhooks/index.md

   multiple webhooks can be installed on each organization/repository.
 - Each service hook only supports a specific set of events, depending on the services implementation.
-- Each service has it's own unique set of configuration options.
+- Each service has its own unique set of configuration options.

 To see a full list of available services, their supported events, and configuration options, check out <a href='https://api.github.com/hooks'